jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] "3.0.1.
 Loops"
     - [x] "4.0.1.
 Jumps"
     - [x] "5.0.1.
 Loop-Related Jumps"
 - [x] Reason: I had almost merged it into one document, but I like how the separate documents seem to nicely categorize the different kinds of execution control.
 Also: merging it into one document might give me a tendency to use more heading levels and the styling for those is not optimal yet.
-Not a strong argument maybe, but it does make me think: More heading levels might be 'proof' that a separation in several articles is not a bad thing.
+Not a strong argument maybe, but it might make me think: More heading levels might be 'proof' that a separation in several articles is not a bad thing.
 - [x] I just wanted to save some time merging each pair of documents lots of times only to merge them into a larger document again.
 - [x] Taking a look at how it looks now.